West Marin Service Area Drought Guide

 - Water for the daily laundering of towels and linens in hotels and motels without offering guests the option of choosing not to have daily laundering.

-*This list serves only a summary of the water use prohibitions in Emergency Water Conservation Ordinance 41.
+*This list serves only a summary of the water waste prohibitions in Ordinance No. 39.
 For the full text of the prohibitions, please click on the Ordinance link above.

-For all customer questions and comments regarding the 2021 drought water use prohibitions or to report a violation, please contact the District’s Water Conservation Hotline at (415) 761-8944 or email at firstname.lastname@example.org.
+For all customer questions and comments regarding the current drought water waste prohibitions or to report a violation, please contact the District’s Water Conservation Hotline at (415) 761-8944 or email at firstname.lastname@example.org.